rwendler/aspace-import-excel/user_documentation/USER_DOCUMENTATION.md

 There are very few columns that _must_ be filled in:

 * **EAD ID**  - of the resource to which you're adding Archival Objects.
-This will be used to confirm that you are trying to add your spreadsheet to the correct object.
+This will be used to confirm that you are trying to add your spreadsheet information to the correct resource.
 * The **<a name="hier">Hierarchical Relationship</a>** of the new Archival Object to the selected resource or selected Archival Object: If you've selected a Resource, **1** indicates that this is the first level of Archival Objects.
 If you have selected an Archival Object, use **1** if you're adding a sibling to a selected Archival Object, **2** if a child, etc. You can therefore describe several levels of Archival Objects in a single spreadsheet.
 * **The Description Level**  This is an in-column drop-down. <img src="descriptionLevelDropDown.png" alt="The Description Level in-column drop down"/>
 * EITHER the **Title** OR a **Creation Date** that must have at least a  begin date  or a date expression.